udemonia/okr-api/README.md

 ## How to Install

-- Clone/Fork the repro
+Clone/Fork the repro here -> <https://github.com/udemonia/okr-api/blob/master/seeder.js>

-- npm install
+> npm install

-- create a .env file in config folder - see exampleEnv for environment variables
+create a .env file in config folder - **see exampleEnv for environment variables**

 ## How to run local dev